neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/sam2.md

 behaviour are thereby an important readout, indicating the effectiveness of a drug, a developmental defect, or the contribution of a specific gene.
 The main advantage of using _C. elegans_ over mammalian models like mice is their simplicity.
-This is also true for the OSW hackday project described here: what could be easier to skeletonize than a worm!
+This is also true for the OSW hackday project described here: what could be easier to skeletonise than a worm!

 ## Segmenting worms with SAM-2